 Read our guide to the best potties to buy today - according to the M&B Awards

 Generally speaking, children aren't ready to start using a potty until they are between 18 months and three years old, though everyone is different.

 "There’s this myth that boys are slower than girls," says Amanda.
 "They’re actually not, or not as far as I’ve ever seen.
 You get the odd lazy boy, but you get the odd lazy girl.

-"Obviously as there’s extra things that boys have to consider, I'd recommend going for a potty with a tall splash guard at the front, as boys tend to pee over the top, and get your boy to sit back a bit more, so that they’re conscious that they’ve got extra things that they need to tuck in.
+"Obviously as there are extra things that boys have to consider, I'd recommend going for a potty with a tall splash guard at the front, as boys tend to pee over the top, and get your boy to sit back a bit more so that they’re conscious that they’ve got extra things that they need to tuck in.

 "Even if your child takes longer than their friends, there's no such thing as can't."

 With more than 500 toilet training successes under her belt, ‘toilet whisperer’ Amanda has honed her technique down to three days, but she says you have to realistic about what you can achieve.